tidyverse/tidyverse.org/content/blog/teach-tidyverse-2021/index.md

 ## Making reproducible examples with reprex

 The [**reprex**](https://reprex.tidyverse.org/) package helps users create **repr**oducible **ex**amples for posting to GitHub issues, StackOverflow, in Slack messages or snippets, or even to paste into PowerPoint or Keynote slides by placing the code to be shared in your clipboard.
+I find reprex very useful when teaching because it helps my students provide me with broken code in a way that makes it as easy as possible for me (and for other students in the class) to help them.
 There has been [many](https://reprex.tidyverse.org/news/index.html#reprex-1-0-0-2021-01-27) [exciting](https://reprex.tidyverse.org/news/index.html#reprex-2-0-0-2021-04-02) developments in reprex over the year.
 The one that is perhaps most relevant to teaching are improvements that make it easier to use reprex when working in [RStudio Server](https://www.rstudio.com/products/rstudio/#rstudio-server) and [RStudio Cloud](https://rstudio.cloud/) as well as those that allow using local data when creating a reprex.

 Many courses teache R using RStudio Server or RStudio Cloud since this approach circumvents the need for students to install software and allows the instructor to have full control over the R environment their students are learning in.
 When working in these environments, the R code is running in a web browser and for security reasons it's not possible for reprex to place code on your system clipboard.
 When creating a reprex in these environments, you can now simply select the relevant code, and run `reprex()`.
 This will create a `.md` file containing the contents of the reprex, ready for you to copy via Cmd/Ctrl+C.